 With so many companies competing for your business, choosing the right one can be difficult.
-The checklist below will make it easier for you to compare:
+Before handing over your cash, compare:

-What are the pros and cons of paying overseas bills using an international money transfer?
+What are the pros and cons of paying overseas bills with an international money transfer?

-- Convenient.
+- It’s convenient.
 Send transfers from the comfort of your home or from your smartphone anywhere.

 - Stay on top of your finances.
-Whether you’re on vacation or live on the other side of the world, international money transfers allow you to stay up to date with your bill payments.
+Whether you’re on vacation or live on the other side of the world, international money transfers allow you to stay current with your bill payments.

 - Fees apply.
-As if the bill itself wasn’t annoying enough, tacking on a transfer fee can be frustrating.
+As if bills aren’t annoying enough, tacking on a transfer fee can be frustrating.

 Frequently asked questions